 gpgkey=https://www.mongodb.org/static/pgp/server-5.0.asc

 Step 3.
-Update the system packages.
+Update system packages.

 sudo dnf update

 Step 4.
-Install the latest version of mongodb.
+Install the latest version of MongoDB.

 sudo dnf install mongodb-org

 Step 5.
-Verify the installation.
+Verify installation.

 mongod --version